Neural network representation of electronic structure from $ab$ $initio$ molecular dynamics: Summary

-These results suggest that the TBworks approach provides an efficient and accurate computation tool for sampling electronic structure in order to compute correlation functions and associated physical properties.
-The low computational cost, accurate and transferable electronic model and dramatic speed-up of a combined machine-learned force field and TBworks for such purposes as compared shall enable large-scale and long-time simulation, and as we have demonstrated, capturing non-adiabatic effect in transient processes.
-Therefore, this approach will significantly enhance our capability and broaden the scope in the modeling of electronic structure and processes in materials at finite temperatures or in kinetic phenomena.
+In summary, the TBworks offers an expedited access to electronic structure of a dynamical system with \textit{ab initio} accuracy, based on an accurate and transferable representation of electronic structures from AIMD.
+This entails a dramatic speedup and reduction of computational cost, when combined with ML force field MD, in computing electronic correlation functions and associated physical properties both at equilibrium and in a transient process.
+This will be especially useful for problems where large-scale molecular dynamics and long sampling times are essential, as we have demonstrated in the non-adiabatic process of soliton annihilation.
+Evidently, this approach will significantly enhance our capability and broaden the scope in the modeling of electronic structure and processes in materials at finite temperatures or in kinetic phenomena.

+Furthermore, we believe that the TBworks approach can have far-reaching potential applications in materials simulations.
+Because of the accurate and efficient access to electronic Hamiltonian as a function of ion configuration it offers, the approach will be especially useful to explore the properties emerging from dynamical processes and from electron-phonon coupling (e.g., phonon-assisted indirect optical absorption).
+Moreover, the high efficiency of TBworks in comparison with full \textit{ab initio} electronic structure calculation will enable large-scale and long-time simulations, which can offer a direct comparison to experimentally relevant temporal and spatial scales.
+Clearly, further developments to deal with more complex systems are worthy goals to pursue in the future.
+Extension of the TBworks approach to higher dimensional materials is currently underway.
+It is also important to incorporate the full symmetry of the system and implement symmetry-adapted TBworks \cite{Linfeng_NIPS_2018}, which will further improve the training efficiency and model transferability.